factful/ocr_testing/Readme.md

 ## [OCRopus][OCRopus_github]

 [OCRopus](https://github.com/tmbdev/ocropy) is a collection of document analysis tools.
 TK: IS IT GENUINELY MORE THAN OCR?
 OR JUST MORE COMPLEX?
 ANY OTHER NOTES TO INCLUDE IN TEXT?
+WHAT ELSE IS WORTH SAYING HERE FOR CONTEXT?

 OCRopus requires python 2.7 so you probably want to use `virtualenv` to install it and manage dependancies.
 We had hiccups using the installation instructions in the [Readme file](https://github.com/tmbdev/ocropy#running), but found workable [installation instructions](https://github.com/tmbdev/ocropy/issues/241) hiding in an issue.
 You'll also want to [follow some specialized instructions](https://markhneedham.com/blog/2018/05/04/python-runtime-error-osx-matplotlib-not-installed-as-framework-mac/) to get `matplotlib` running in a Python 2.7 `virutalenv`.